MAXDeliveryNG/slideview/README.md

 ### Listening for slide actions on the SlideView

-You can attach a listener to be notified when the user slides across the SlideView.
+You can set a listener to be notified when the user slides across the SlideView.
 An example is shown below.

 ```java
 ((SlideView) findViewById(R.id.slide)).setOnSlideCompleteListener(new SlideView.OnSlideCompleteListener() {